 But it gets worse, because industry data show that these risk zones are grossly understated.
 It took a year-long investigation, but TRAA unearthed the data despite trade secret rights, redacted official reports, and a complete lack of cooperation or assistance from local government and regulators.
 The two black circles on the area map below represent Dr. Sally Hayati’s estimate of what the scenario maps should be for MHF as it actually is, 93-94% HF, barely modified and no different than HF in dense cloud formation upon release.

 This is too horrifying to believe.
 Yet HF-using refineries around the US report toxic distances just like this and worse.
 That is why Torrance residents demanded HF be eliminated.
 In 1997 we were told HF was gone and “very significantly safer” MHF in place.
 MHF “remains on ground,” the City of Torrance still tells us.
 But that is just a lie.

 The Torrance refinery’s risk zone reaches downtown LA, and includes LAX.
 This accident nearly happened on 2/18/2015 during the Torrance refinery explosion, which was a near miss on 50,000 lb. of MHF.
 This is not “just” a Torrance problem, or a South Bay problem.
 But we are most at risk.
-A release of MHF far less than “worst-case” could still cause death, injuries, and panic.
+A release of MHF far less than “worst-case” could still cause death, permanent disabilities, and injury.
 Even if deaths don’t occur, thousands could require immediate treatment for possible HF exposure.
 Property values would plummet.
 Business losses would mount.